pubkey/rxdb/docs-src/electron-database.md

 ### Localstorage/IndexedDB/WebSQL

 Because Electron uses a common Chrome web browser in the renderer process, you can access the common Web Storage APIs like Localstorage, IndexedDB and WebSQL.
-This is easy to setup and storing small sets of data can be archieved in a short span of time.
+This is easy to setup and storing small sets of data can be achieved in a short span of time.

 But as soon as your application goes beyond a simple TODO-app, there are multiple obstacles that come in your way.
 One thing is the bad multi-tab support.
 If you have more then one *renderer* process, it becomes hard to manage database writes between them.
 Each *browser tab* could modify the database state while the others do not know of the changes and keep an outdated UI.

 Another thing is performance.
 [IndexedDB is slow](./slow-indexeddb.md) mostly because it has to go through layers of browser security and abstractions.
 Storing and querying much data might become your performance bottleneck.
 Localstorage and WebSQL are even slower by the way.

-Using the Web Storage APIs is generally only recommend when you know for sure that there will be always only **one rendnering process** and performance is not that relevant.
+Using the Web Storage APIs is generally only recommend when you know for sure that there will be always only **one rendering process** and performance is not that relevant.

 ### SQLite